 Furthermore, it provides a sensible basis for the construction of brain connectivity networks or connectome at the macro-scale, which can provide key knowledge towards understanding neurological processes and diseases.
-Due to

-- the high dimensionality of connectomic data, building such connectivity networks requires the parcellation of the cortical surface into distinct regions, where each brain region constitutes a node in the network.
-The most commonly used parcellations are random parcellations or cortical folding based parcellations (Tzourio-Mazoyer et al., 2002; Destrieux et al., 2010) derived from anatomical - 40 landmarks.
+Due to the high dimensionality of connectomic data, building such connectivity networks requires the parcellation of the cortical surface into distinct regions, where each brain region constitutes a node in the network.
+The most commonly used parcellations are random parcellations or cortical folding based parcellations (Tzourio-Mazoyer et al., 2002; Destrieux et al., 2010) derived from anatomical landmarks.
 However, those parcels do not necessarily reflect the underlying connectivity of the brain and can therefore introduce a bias and a loss of information in the constructed network (Sporns, 2011).

-Connectome construction and functional or cortical mapping have both motivated the development of dMRI and fMRI driven parcellation methods, the

-- 45 aim being to regroup regions of the cortical surface that have similar functional or structural connectivity profiles.
+Connectome construction and functional or cortical mapping have both motivated the development of dMRI and fMRI driven parcellation methods, the aim being to regroup regions of the cortical surface that have similar functional or structural connectivity profiles.
 The problem is typically cast as a clustering problem driven by the correlation between tractography connectivity profiles or fMRI time series.
-Several approaches have focused on a specific subregion of the brain (Anwander et al., 2007; Johansen-Berg et al., 2004; Jbabdi et al., 2009; - 50 Mars et al., 2011), which allows the application of common clustering methods such as k-means clustering.
+Several approaches have focused on a specific subregion of the brain (Anwander et al., 2007; Johansen-Berg et al., 2004; Jbabdi et al., 2009; Mars et al., 2011), which allows the application of common clustering methods such as k-means clustering.
 The problem becomes more complicated when a complete cortex parcellation is sought due to the increased dimensionality and noise.
-Several approaches have been considered for fMRI and dMRI-driven parcellation with different levels of success: anatomical parcellation refinement - (Clarkson et al., 2010), Markov Random Fields (Ryali et al., 2013; Honnorat et al., 2015), and edge detection (Cohen et al., 2008).
+Several approaches have been considered for fMRI and dMRI-driven parcellation with different levels of success: anatomical parcellation refinement (Clarkson et al., 2010), Markov Random Fields (Ryali et al., 2013; Honnorat et al., 2015), and edge detection (Cohen et al., 2008).
 However, clustering remains the most natural way of tackling the parcellation task, as we are seeking to regroup regions sharing similar connectivity patterns based on pairwise affinity.
-Gaussian Mixture Models (Yeo et al., 2011; Lashkari et al., 2010), Spectral different from one subject to the next, the differences being exacerbated by the influence of noise.
+Gaussian Mixture Models (Yeo et al., 2011; Lashkari et al., 2010), spectral clustering (Craddock et al., 2012; Shen et al., 2013) and hierarchical clustering (Moreno-Dominguez et al., 2014; Blumensath et al., 2013) have attracted most attention.

+When performed independently, finding correspondences between single subject parcellations can be a challenge.
+Indeed, the parcels' boundaries can be very different from one subject to the next, the differences being exacerbated by the influence of noise.
 Group-wise parcellation can potentially handle better noisy and locally unreliable individual data while at the same time providing an average parcellation representative of the similarities between subjects in a group.
 In addition, building group averages are also essential in order to understand group specific connectivity behaviours and disruptions.